The Paleo Guide

-I think we can all agree that this kind of eating is what all healthy diets should be based on: real, whole, natural foods.
+We can all agree that this kind of eating is what all healthy diets should be based on: real, whole, natural foods.

-For example, some Paleo proponents recommend certain dairy products as being "Ok in moderation" while others recommend cutting out all dairy.
+For example, some Paleo proponents recommend certain dairy products as being "Ok in moderation," while others recommend cutting out all dairy.

-Some Paleos recommend lean meats while some recommend fatty meats as long as they are from healthy animals.
+Some Paleos recommend lean meats, while some recommend fatty meats as long as they are from healthy animals.
 (We would fall into the latter camp on that one.)

 That said, there is a universal nutrition "truth" that we will forever be dogmatic about.

 It's this: Optimal human nutrition is based on Real Food.

 Whether you eat Paleo, Primal, Vegetarian, Vegan, Fruitarian, or insert popular diet here, there is a foundational truism they should all be based on: Real Food.

 After you get Real Food down, you can think about the other factors, like whether you should go low, moderate, or high carb, and what kind of fasting schedule you want to implement (you should implement some form of fasting, by the way).